 In the spring of 2011, a new expansion project got underway in Niagara-on-the-Lake with a life lease, 55+ retirement residence at 453 Hunter Road.
 Niagara Ina Grafton Gage Village was growing again!
 The 79-unit facility, located on five acres of country property, is on the corner of Niagara Stone Road on the site of the former Eden Christian College.
 The new facility opened in November 2012.

 Mission, Vision and Values

-We strive to ensure that we:
+We will strive to ensure that our services:

 This is demonstrated through our belief that:

 - Individuals are unique, each has worth and is deserving of respect and dignity.

 - Individuals have the right to maintain maximum independence.

 - Individuals have complex physical, psychological, social, cultural, and spiritual needs.